 - Severe nausea

 One of the most frequent Uses of Medical Marijuana in the United States is for pain control.
 While medical cannabis isn’t robust enough for severe pain (for example, post-surgical pain or a busted bone), it is quite reliable for the chronic pain that torments millions of Americans, especially as they age.
 Think joint pain from arthritis, back pain, knee pain or neck pain.
 It appears that both the THC and the CBD which are the two most prevalent cannabinoids in weed have analgesic properties and furthermore that they seem to be more effective when both are present.
-(This is why strains with high THC but low THC are not recommended for pain – but rather a more balance THC:CBD ratio.)
+(This is why strains with high THC but low THC are not recommended for pain – but rather a more balanced THC:CBD ratio.)

 Along these lines, cannabis is known to be an amazing muscular tissue relaxant, and people swear by its capacity to reduce tremors in Parkinson’s illness.
 It’s also used rather successfully for: fibromyalgia, endometriosis, interstitial cystitis, as well as many various other problems where the last typical pathway is chronic pain.

-Another one of the frequents uses of medical marijuana is in managing of nausea and vomiting, typically related to underlying diseases or treatment side effects, such as for chemotherapy, and also for glaucoma.
+Another one of the frequent uses of medical marijuana is in managing of nausea and vomiting, typically related to underlying diseases or treatment side effects, such as for chemotherapy, and also for glaucoma.
 What we’re seeing as one of the increasing uses of medical marijuana is in the treatment of anxiety and mood disorders.
 It has been been shown to be very successful in treating PTSD in veterans who are returning from deployments in combat zones.
 Many professionals as well as their specialists report drastic enhancement and also demand more research studies, and are working to reduce government restrictions on its research.
 Medical cannabis is also said to help pain related to HIV, IBS, and Crohn’s Disease.

 How Does Medical Marijuana Work?
 And what does it do?